The Early Stages of Web Analytics (Mid-1990s to Early 2000s)

 - Advanced User Privacy Techniques: As privacy concerns continue to grow, there’s a trend towards more transparent and ethical data collection methods, including the use of anonymization and privacy-by-design principles.

-- Integration with Other Business Systems: Web analytics is increasingly being integrated with other business systems like CRM and ERP for a more holistic view of customer behavior and preferences.
+- Integration with Other Business Systems: Web analytics is increasingly being integrated with other business systems like CRM and ERP (which could and should of happened years ago but anyway).